-You asked something of God and he wants to give what you prayed for.
-So why isn’t he doing just that?
+You asked something of God and He wants to give what you prayed for.
+So why isn’t He doing just that?
 More often than not it is the process.
-When we ask of God, we usually prefer that he answers in a way that makes us comfortable.
-Yet he prefers to answer in his own way and at the perfect time.
-His ways are NOT are ways.
-We must not forget this.
+When we ask of God, we usually prefer that the answer arrives in a way that makes us comfortable.
+Yet He prefers to answer in His own way and at the perfect time.
+His ways are not our ways (Isaiah 55:8-9).
+We must not forget that.

 If you told anyone to follow a set of definite steps to get what they want, very few would have a problem.
-People can spend years of activity in order to have what they desire—as long as they are assured of it.
+People can spend years of activity to obtain what they desire—as long as they are assured of it.
 Most of us get educated for almost twenty years because we know at the end, we will possibly have a better life.

 However, when it comes to God, five days pass and it already begins to bother us.
 We start to doubt and complain.
 That tells me God’s processes are not too hard for us because we do other things consistently over long periods of time.
 The real problem is the way He chooses to answer.
-We do not see anything happening, we can’t see his progress and at times, we just do not like the waiting and dependency on him.
-When he wants us to take tiny slow steps it aggravates us even more.
+We do not see anything happening, we can’t see His progress and at times, we just do not like the waiting and dependency.
+When He wants us to take tiny slow steps it aggravates us even more.
 This takes me to the Biblical story of a commander of the ancient Syrian army named Naaman.